RaphaelEDiener/presentations/on_language_design.md

 Yes, C would probably be the language one would choose to leverage a single core to the best of it's ability.
 But why C and not Assembler?
-The reason I've heard over the years is the direct and unbagious mapping from C to Assembler while providing the confort of a higher level language.
+The reason I've heard over the years is the direct and unambiguous mapping from C to Assembler while providing the comfort of a higher level language.

-I'd like to introject that C is increadibly poorly defined for a programming language.
+I'd like to introject that C is incredibly poorly defined for a programming language.
-This means if we had a programming language that would specify in completeness how it handles the transformation and is as honest as possible, that language would be more desireable than C to do single core programming.
+This means if we had a programming language that would specify in completeness how it handles the transformation and is as honest as possible, that language would be more desirable than C to do single core programming.

-Since C is poorly defined, the compiler can't do as many agressive optimizations as it could.
+Since C is poorly defined [10], the compiler can't do as many aggressive optimizations as it could.
 This is bad, since this means the programmer has to do those optimizations manually.
 This is what mainly reduces the understandability of code.
-(Given that the programmer does avoids multiple simultanious mutations on the same line.)
+(Given that the programmer does avoids multiple simultaneous mutations on the same line.)

 **The solution: Compiling to machine code with compile time optimizations.**
 Any interpreted language will always have overhead and not be fast enough.